Migraine: Symptoms, Causes, and Management | SPARSH Hospital

 • Mood changes, confusion, or blurred vision.

-Some individuals may experience a migraine without the headache, marked by other symptoms like nausea or visual disturbances.
+Some individuals may experience a migraine without a headache, marked by other symptoms such as nausea or visual disturbances.

 Types of Migraines